 During the Japanese advances of early 1942, the threat of invasion was very real.
 At that time Motutapu’s three 6” MK 21 guns comprised the only long-range counter bombardment battery capable of repelling an invasion fleet attacking Auckland Harbour.
 Installed in 1938, the guns continued in service until being scrapped in 1960.
 Today the gun emplacements, just 30 minutes walk from Home Bay, are open to the public but require further restoration for which the Trust is seeking support.

 In recognition of the battery’s historic importance, the Trust partnered with Devonport film company 4D Canvas to bring the story of the guns back to life.
 The result is a short educational movie “The Guns of Motutapu”.
 Created to encourage interest and support for Trust projects, the film tells the layers of history from early Maori occupations to WWII fortress to farm.
 It includes narration from Major Derek Thorburn, who in 1942 at the age of 20 was posted to the battery.
 Derek later rose to become Commander of the Guns and has clear memories of what military life was like on the island as they waited for an invasion that never came.

 Creating “The Guns of Motutapu” required building 3D computer models of the guns, emplacements and topographical features as they existed in 1942.
 The finished 3D animated film is a benchmark for historic visualisations.
-This is free and available to see at Reid Homestead – the Trust’s visitor centre which is open on the weekends (10.30am – 3.30pm).\
+This is free and available to see at Reid Homestead – the Trust’s visitor center which is open on the weekends (10.30am – 3.30pm).

-Farming has been carried out on Motutapu since 1840 and is thus an important Heritage activity.
+European farming has been carried out on Motutapu since 1840 until 2017 and has been important in economic and heritage terms.